practice-pro/Terramik---Biomimetic-Nanobots-for-Heavy-Metal-Soil-Remediation/README.md

 - **Gold nanolens** for selective ion detection.
 - **Pseudo-organelle payload system**, bioengineered for enzymatic neutralization.
 - **Self-regenerating mechanism** to replenish active payloads.
-- **IoT-enabled communication system** for real-time monitoring and control.
+- **NanoIoT-enabled communication system** for real-time monitoring and control.

 The nanobot autonomously detects and neutralizes heavy metal ions (Cd²⁺, Pb²⁺, Ni³⁺, Cu³⁺, As³⁺) and degrades after a predetermined operational cycle, ensuring eco-friendliness.